Potty Training

 The Sweet Spot for Many

-~90% dry during day (NHS data)
+~90% dry during day

-3-6 months avg. to complete
+3-6 months to complete

-Often the smoothest training experience
+⭐ Often the smoothest experience

 4+